What is a Pyramid Scheme?

 1. Emphasis on recruitment

-If there’s a program that’s placing a lot emphasis on getting others to join, chances are that it’s illegal.
+If there’s a program that’s placing a lot emphasis on getting others to join – as opposed to selling a product or service – chances are that it’s illegal.

 2. No sale of actual product or service

 One should be very cautious about schemes that don’t involve the sale of any genuine products or services.
-Some fraudsters will look for fancy-sounding products to make it easier to deceive people.
+Some fraudsters will create fancy-sounding products to make it easier to deceive people.

 3. Promises of high returns within a short time